 A Practical Example: Cap Rate NOI Calculator

-Once you know the NOI, you can calculate the Cap Rate from that NOI.
-In order to help you understand, below is a practical example of the Cap Rate formula in action.
-To explain, if a buyer purchases a building at the Current Market Value of $1M which then creates $100,000 of NOI annually, then the following is true:
+If you know a property’s NOI, then you can then calculate the Cap Rate from the NOI.
+In order to clarify this, we offer a practical example below of the Cap Rate formula in action.
+To explain, if you purchase a building at the Current Market Value of $1M and this investment creates $100,000 of annual NOI, then this formula is true:

 $100,000 / $1,000,000 = 0.10 (10%)

-In this example, the Cap Rate is 10 percent.
-In other words, one-tenth of the total cost of the property value is paid by that year’s NOI.
+In this example, the Cap Rate is 10%.
+In other words, you pay one-tenth of the property value’s total cost with that year’s NOI.

 Cap Rate: an Indication of Property Value

-For investors, Cap Rate basically represents the percentage of annual return you might expect on a cash purchase.
-However, this simplified formula doesn’t account for other factors.
-In general, when comparing two or more investment properties, a lower Cap Rate indicate a higher property value.
-What’s more, the inverse is also true – higher Cap Rates often translates into lower property values.
-In order to help you understand this, here are two equations:
+Basically, Cap Rate is the percentage of annual return you could expect to receive on a cash purchase.
+At the same time, this extremely simple formula doesn’t account for other things.
+In general, when you compare two or more investment properties, a lower Cap Rate points to higher property values.
+What’s more, the opposite is also true – higher Cap Rates often indicate lower property values.
+In order to help you understand this, below are two equations:

 Calculations Example: Office Buildings